 It seems likely that BAT’s profits will grow once the profits from Reynolds come through in full, but I doubt they’ll increase by enough to bring BAT’s debt ratio back down to “prudent” levels anytime soon.

-Capex: Not much required in the way of capital investment
+Capex: Not much is required in the way of capital investment

 One of the attractive features of tobacco companies (from an investor’s point of view anyway) was the lack of capital assets required to churn out vast numbers of cigarettes and vast profits.